-- A. Employees are entitled to take F&M leave for the following reasons: - the birth of the employee's child, - the placement of a child with the employee for adoption or foster care, - the need to take care of the employee's child within a twelve (12) month period from birth or placement, - the need to take care of the employee's immediate family member who has a serious health condition, - the serious health condition of the employee, that makes the employee unable to perform any one of the essential functions of the employee's job, - The need to take care of a covered servicemember's serious injury or illness, and - Qualifying exigencies arising out of military active duty and call-up. - B. Additionally, requests for leave to take care of the employee's school-age child under the age of fourteen (14) during school vacations may be granted to the extent that the leave does not create a hardship with respect to the operational needs and work schedules of the applicable institutional unit.
+A. Employees are entitled to take F&M leave FML for the following reasons:

+1. the birth of the employee's child,

+- 2. the placement of a child with the employee for adoption or foster care, - 3. the need to take care of the employee's child within a twelve (12) month period from birth or placement, - 4. the need to take care of the employee's immediate family member who has a serious health condition, - 5. the serious health condition of the employee, that makes the employee unable to perform any one of the essential functions of the employee's job, - 6. the need to take care of a covered servicemember's serious injury or illness, and - 7. exigencies arising out of covered military active duty and call-up to covered active duty of a military member (the employee's spouse, son, daughter, or parent). - B. Additionally, requests for leave to take care of the employee's school-age child under the age of fourteen (14) during school vacations may be granted to the extent that the leave does not create a hardship with respect to the operational needs and work schedules of the applicable institutional unit.